 Asheville is a special place for craft-brew enthusiasts.
 The secret ingredient is the mountain-filtered water, making for some of the most sought-after ales, stouts, and sour beers in the southeast.
 With more breweries per capita than any other city, you’ll have plenty of options to consider.

 #49.
 Explore the beer scene by foot or on wheels.
-Many breweries are within walking distance from each other around downtown, but the Bruise Cruise will deliver you to the more remote breweries.
+Many breweries are within walking distance from each other around downtown, but the Brews Cruise will deliver you to the more remote breweries.
 Plus they can get you a behind-the-scenes peek at the operations.
 You can also pedal for beer on a people-fueled pub-cycle or explore the bustling craft beer scene with City Brew Tours.
 Take a behind the scenes look at local craft breweries while sipping your way through Asheville's extensive beer scene.
 Join the original tour and enjoy a perfectly curated beer and meal pairing.
 Before you head home stock up on local flavors at our specialty beers shops like Bruisin' Ales or Tasty Beverage Company.

 #50 Want more ideas?
 Stop by the Asheville Visitor Center when you get to town, and the knowledgeable staff can provide further recommendations.